Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 Like in TestFX you can use the following query types to interact with JavaFX components:

-    # using a text query.
+    # using a text query
     # click on a component (eg. a button) that has the text "OK"

     Click On Component  OK

-    # using a CSS class query.
+    # using a CSS class query
     # Click on a component (eg. a button) that has the class "button"

     Click On Component  .button

-    # using a CSS id query.
+    # using a CSS id query
-    # Click on a component (eg. a button) that has the id "okbutton".
+    # Click on a component (eg. a button) that has the id "okbutton"
     # Don't forget to escape the hash

     Click On Component  \#okbutton